grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

 HP 250 G2 G0R80PA notebook
 ==========================

-**Work in progress**
+**Work in progress...**

 # Dual boot Windows 8.1 and Linux Mint 17 under UEFI

 ## Introduction

 My environment was as follows.
-- I was installing to a HP 250 G2 G0R80PA notebook
+- I was installing to an HP 250 G2 G0R80PA notebook
 - I did not re-install Windows but left the pre-installed Windows 8.1 operating system in place
 - I used a Linux Mint 17 (http://www.linuxmint.com/) Cinnamon 64bit